 Additional considerations include 1) circumstances under which you may select an alternate winner, receipt of the prize is upon the condition of compliance with federal, state, and local laws, etc.

 9. Rights Granted by the Entrant

-Here, you should explain the rights that the participant grants to you, the Sponsor, upon submission of an entry into the sweepstakes or contest.
+Here, you should explain the rights that the participant grants to you, the Sponsor, upon submission of an entry into the giveaway or contest.
 This section may include the right to use the participant’s submission, voice, likeness, image, statements about the contest, etc., for publicity, news, advertising, promotional purposes, trade, and so forth, without any further notice, review, consent, compensation or remuneration.